GriffinPlus/mguard-config-tool/README.md

 ### Subcommand: condition

+The `condition` subcommand provides access to conditioning and conversion. *Conditioning* takes a configuration file, parses the configuration and writes the configuration properly formatted. *Conversion* actually conditions a configuration and writes it using a different format (ATV or ECS).
+This way an ATV file that was originally created for use with the mGuard web interface can be converted to an ECS file that can be used to configure an mGuard via SDCard and vice versa.

+By default the ECS container to work on is expected to be passed via *stdin* to ease scripting without generating temporary files.
+The output of the operation is an ECS container that is written to *stdout*.
+Optionally input and output can be regular files as well by specifying `--ecs-in`, `--ecs-out` and `--atv-out` appropriately.

-The `condition` subcommand provides access to conditioning and conversion task.
-The task takes a configuration file in ATV format or an ECS container, parses the configuration and saves the configuration to some other ATV file or ECS container.
-If an ATV file is specified and an ATV file is written (`--out-atv-file`), the configuration is conditioned only.
-If an ATV file is specified and an ECS container is written (`--out-ecs-file`), the conditioned ATV file is stored in the ECS container and the missing parts in the ECS container are initialized with defaults.
+If an ATV file is passed in and an ECS container is written the conditioned ATV file is stored in the ECS container and the missing parts in the ECS container are initialized with defaults.
 The defaults are the same a new mGuard comes with.
-If an ECS container is specified and an ATV file is written, the configuration stored in the ECS container is simply extracted and saved as an ATV file.
-If neither `--out-atv-file` nor `--out-ecs-file` is specified the configuration is printed in ATV format to *stdout*.
+If an ECS container is passwd in and an ATV file is written, the configuration stored in the ECS container is simply extracted and saved as an ATV file.

 ```
-condition - Condition and/or convert a mGuard configuration file.
+condition - Condition and/or convert a mGuard configuration file

-  Usage:
-	condition [file]

-  Positional Variables:
-	file   File containing the mGuard configuration to condition (ATV format or ECS container).
-(Required)

   Flags:
        --version   Displays the program version string.
     -h --help      Displays help with available flag, subcommand, and positional value parameters.
+       --in        File containing the mGuard configuration to condition (ATV format or ECS container)
-       --out-atv-file   File receiving the conditioned configuration (ATV format).
+       --atv-out   File receiving the conditioned configuration (ATV format)
-       --out-ecs-file   File receiving the conditioned configuration (ECS container).
+       --ecs-out   File receiving the conditioned configuration (ECS container, instead of stdout)
-       --verbose        Include additional messages that might help when problems occur. (default: false)
+       --verbose   Include additional messages that might help when problems occur.
 ```

 ### Subcommand: merge